 The SPSCs that set high retail prices typically offer to give their authors a measly 30% discount.
 So, if they price your book at $19.95, you will pay $13.96 per copy, plus another $2 to $3 for shipping and handling.
 That’s ridiculous.

 The author price should be the actual printing costs plus a reasonable markup (15-20%) and not a discount from the retail price.
 Why pay more because the SPSC sets the retail price at $20 instead of $10?
 The printing costs are the same.
 You will have already paid the SPSC hundreds, if not thousands, of dollars for design, editorial, and marketing services.
 Why pay double or triple the printing costs for a copy of your own book?

-- Dog Ear Press would not fix the retail price, and its author price was $6.28 per copy.
+- Draft2Digital does not set the retail price, and its author price was $4.55 per copy.

-- Mill City Press would not fix the retail price, and its author price was $4.65 per copy.
+- IngramSpark does not set the retail price, and its author price was $4.78 per copy.

-- CreateSpace would not fix the retail price, and its author price was $3.85 per copy.
+- Amazon KDP does not set the retail price, and its author price was $4.00 per copy.

-In my opinion, an SPSC that sets a high retail price for your book is not expecting to make money by selling it to the public.
+In my opinion, a self-publishing services company that sets a high retail price for your book is not expecting to make money by selling it to the public.
 They are going to make money selling it to you at a high author price.
 Dump that SPSC from your list and move on.

-You should never give an SPSC any exclusive rights to your work.
+You should never give a self-publishing services company any exclusive rights to your work.
 And no options on any other works, formats, movie rights, subsidiary rights, anything.

 SPSCs are not traditional publishers that has invested capital in your book.
 They are service providers only and are not be entitled to any exclusive rights or options.